watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Overall, please describe "The main purpose of this study is to improve the prediction accuracy for short-term power load forcasting task by dealing with the time and space fluctuation and randomness of power load data." in Chapter 1.

 ## major comment3 (General)
-- Please review the current manuscript structure.
-- According to the general format, this paper should consist of introduction (Chapter 1), denosing time-series data / prediction method (Chapters 2 and 3), results and discussion (Chapter 4).
+- Please review the current manuscript structure so that the reader can understand the originality and creativity of this paper of this paper.
+According to the general format, this paper should consist of introduction (Chapter 1), denosing time-series data / prediction method (Chapters 2 and 3), results and discussion (Chapter 4).
 - Overall, please revise the manuscript's structure according to the following my ideas:
-   - Chapter 2's title should be revised to "Denoising Time-Series Data" because this part explains the denoising method not simply data processing.
+   - Chapter 2's title should be revised to "Denoising Time-Series Data" because this part explains the denoising method, not simply data processing.
-   - Chapter 3's title should be revised to "LSTM-Based Prediction Method" because this part explains the prediction method.
-   - Mathematical equations and algorithms of each methods, which are not directly related to the ideas of this paper or used as tool, should be removed or transfered to Additional Materials, i.e., Appendix after rewriting them correctly, e.g., CEEMDAN algorithm (from Eqs.(1) to (6)), Sample Entropy algorithm (from Eqs.(7) to (10)), Variational Mode Decomposition algorithm (from Eqs.(11) to (16)), and DBO algorithm parts (from Sections 3.1 to 3.3).
+   - Mathematical equations and algorithms of each methods, which are not directly related to the original or creative ideas of this paper or used as tool, should be removed or transfered to Additional Materials (Appendix) after rewriting them correctly.
+For example, CEEMDAN algorithm (from Eqs.(1) to (6)), Sample Entropy algorithm (from Eqs.(7) to (10)), Variational Mode Decomposition algorithm (from Eqs.(11) to (16)), and DBO algorithm parts (from Sections 3.1 to 3.3).
-   - Explanation of denoising methods for time-series data by combined CEEMDAN-VMD, which is the part shown at the top of Fig.1, should be added to new Section 2.4.
+   - Explanation of denoising methods combined with CEEMDAN-VMD and Sanple Entropy, which is the part shown at the top of Fig.1, should be added to new Section 2.4.
-   - Some sentences for the combined data-processing steps in Section 4.2 be transfered to Section 2.4.
+   - Some sentences for the combined data-processing steps in Section 4.2 should be transfered to new Section 2.4.
+   - Chapter 3's title should be revised to "LSTM-Based Prediction Method" because this part explains the prediction method combined with data-processing method and DBO is simply used as tool.

 ## major comment4 (Chapter 3, Page 3)
 - What is the reason for using DBO as optimization algorithm?